mckinlde/vencover/carinsurance/docs.md

 num of claims is integral(chance of claim, time)

-chance of claim can be weighted by columns
+- chance of claim can be weighted by columns

-cost of claim can be weighted by columns
+- cost of claim can be weighted by columns

 the bitter lesson - scaled compute is more powerful than human insight

-miles -1> wrecks -2> fires

-First arrow is based on the driver, second is weighted on the car

 If we have a dataset "claims" that includes the props at time of a claim, then we can use it to train a NN to predict the cost of a claim for a given propset

 We can also train a NN to predict the likelyhood of claim for a given propset

-And weight premium as f(cost*chance)
+Then the expected cost of a driver is integral[f(cost*chance)]*dt